-Improper use of a procurement card by an employee may be grounds for disciplinary action and shall result in cancellation of the individual's card.
+Improper use of a procurement card by an employee may be grounds for disciplinary action and shallmust result in cancellation of the individual's card.

-6. Retention of Documentation: Records will be retained for as long as designated in the UC Records Retention Schedule.
+- 6.7.
+Retention of Documentation: Records will be retained for as long as designated in the UC Records Retention Schedule.
 All records pertaining to pending, foreseeable or ongoing litigation; an investigation, an ongoing audit, or a request for records, cannot be destroyed until these actions have been completed or resolved.
-These records will be maintained according to the University's Records Management Program and instructions from legal counsel.
+Retention of Documentation: Records will be retained for as long as designated in the UC Records Retention Schedule.
+All records pertaining to pending, foreseeable or engoing litigation; an investigation, an engoing audit, or a request for records, cannot be destroyed until these actions have been completed or resolved.
+These records will be maintained according to the University's UC's Records Management Program and instructions from legal counsel. - 8.
+Documentation Exceptions: The procurement card program administrator will maintain documentation of all policy exceptions made including a brief description of why the exception was necessary.
+This documentation will be available to the Controller and the Office of Ethics, Compliance, and Audit Services upon request. - 1.
 Documentation Exceptions: The Administrator of the Procurement Card Program will maintain a file of all policy exceptions made including a brief description of why the exception was necessary.
-This documentation will be available to the Controller and the Office of Ethics, Compliance, and Audit Services upon request.
+This documentation will be available to the Controller and the Office of Ethics.
+Compliance, and Audit Services upon request.

+University of California -- Policy BFB-BUS-43 BFB-BUS-43 Purchases of Goods and Services; Supply Chain Management

 IV.
-COMPLIANCE/RESPONSIBILITIES
+COMPLIANCE RESPONSIBILITIES